5 Tips for Staying Fit While Saving Money

 5. Apparel and Equipment

 You can’t keep up a successful fitness plan without the proper gear, including the right clothes, shoes and equipment.
 A great place to start is your local Exchange.
-Then check out the military discounts offered by the following:
+Shop around first and take advantage of their price match policy.

 For more on fitness, visit the Military.com Fitness Center.